wallacepreston/roomba/README.md

-# Javascript Project Template
+# Roomba
-A simple JS Class to demonstrate a "roomba"
+A contrived "roomba" example to demonstrate usage of JS Classes

 Getting Started